yoheLab/batCoatColor/README.md

 >noName_ENSG00000261832.6_ENST00000638036.1

-Lastly, this is what the final file scheme should look like follow the usage of this script:
+Lastly, this is what the final file scheme should look like following the usage of this script:

 >- BaseFolder
 >   - FirstGeneFolder